odipar/spread/README.md

 Memoization works pretty good in practice for most algorithms.
 But it is not a silver bullet: memoization is only practical when past (sub)computations share a lot of structure with future (sub)computations.

 Memoization is easy to set up in SPREAD.
-We just need to associate an evaluation with a so-called MemoizationContext.
-During evaluation, SPREAD memoizes and re-uses all function calls via the associated MemoizationContext.
+We just need to associate an evaluation with a so-called `MemoizationContext`.
+During evaluation, SPREAD memoizes and re-uses all function calls via the associated `MemoizationContext`.

 There are currently three default Memoization strategies to choose from:

-- EmptyContext : this context doesn't store anything
+- `EmptyContext` : this context doesn't store anything
-- StrongMemoizationContext: this context strongly references its items
+- `StrongMemoizationContext`: this context strongly references its items
-- WeakMemoizationContext: this context weakly references its items
+- `WeakMemoizationContext`: this context weakly references its items

 Here is an example that shows each strategy:
 ```scala